 Beautiful Villages near Porto

-I have already told you about the best cities in Portugal close to Porto and the best day trips from…
+I have already told you about the best cities in Portugal and the best day trips from Porto, but I…

 Sara Riobom

-I have already told you about the best cities in Portugal close to Porto and the best day trips from Porto, but I thought you could also use a list of the most beautiful villages near Porto too.
+I have already told you about the best cities in Portugal and the best day trips from Porto, but I thought you could also use a list of the most beautiful villages near Porto too.

 Most of them are within 30 minutes / 1h driving distance from Porto and hence they make a great getaway from the city.
 I hope you enjoy it!